 Can we bring a species back from extinction?
 Why are dragons not with us today?
 Would you condemn a whole species to die so you could live?

 Hold fast against the winds of death with the caretakers of the future.
 Decipher warnings from the past, the future, and worlds between worlds.
 Be more dangerous than the big game hunters.
 Doggedly track down the last specimen across three continents.
 Recognize messages aliens have left for us so we don’t continue on the destructive path we’re on.
 Are our successors already waiting in the wings?

 Category: Speculative fiction, Science Fiction

-Published by Owl House Books (March 2021)
+Published by Owl House Books (out now)

 In the not-so-distant future, two sisters must navigate a world that is unraveling due to climate change.
 Wildfires blot out the sky, coastlines are being washed away by rising seas, and the Great Pacific Garbage Patch has been geo-engineered into an actual island called Blue Mar.
 When Laurel and Paloma visit their Great-Aunt in El Salvador, they find that things are far worse than in the U.S., so bad that many people are moving to Blue Mar to start a new life.
 As they search for their identity and their place in the world, Laurel and Paloma must decide whether to go to Blue Mar themselves, or whether to stay, reconnect with their culture, and fight to save the land of their ancestors.